input-output-hk/atala-prism/credentials-verification/docs/cardano/run-cardano.md

 ## Run the components

-Running the components from scratch should take 20-30 min for them to sync with the testnet:
+Running the components from scratch should take ~1 hour for them to sync with the testnet:
 ```shell script
 cd credentials-verification/docs/cardano/docker